 The steam produced in the steam boiler was supplied to the steam turbines.
 You can see the open steam turbine and a part of remaining turbine blades inside it.
 There is an electricity generator, where electricity was produced, next to the turbine.
 Dry steam superheated to 370 degrees and pressurized up to 12-15 atmospheres was supplied to the turbine where it rotated the blades.
 Some of the blades were removed from this turbine, as the need to rotate the generator disappeared when the power-station stopped producing electricity.
 There are wide openings, through which the de-energized steam after turning the turbine blades used to descend to the steam condenser in the basement where it turned into water again, at the bottom of the turbine.
 The second component of the turbine generator is a generator connected with the steam turbine.
 The generator consists of a conductor and magnets which create a magnetic field inside.
 A massive copper wire reel was used as a conductor in this generator.
 When the conductor rotates in the magnetic field, electrons move in the conductor and electricity is generated in this way.
 Electricity is directed from the generator to the transformer where voltage is changed and it is supplied to the consumers from the transformer.
 Electricity was supplied to the city via 7 different lines, which were managed from the control panel in the power-station.

-- LAYOUT OF THE IGNALINA NUCLEAR POWER PLANT
+- MODEL OF THE IGNALINA NUCLEAR POWER PLANT

-- LAYOUT OF THE KRUONIS PUMPED STORAGE PLAN
+- MODEL OF THE KRUONIS PUMPED STORAGE HYDROELECTRIC PLANT

-You see the layout of the Kruonis Pumped Storage Plant in front of you.
+You see the model of the Kruonis Pumped Storage Hydroelectric Plant in front of you.
 This is the only power plant of its type in the Baltic states.
 Construction of the plant began in 1984, and it was launched in 1992.
-The Kruonis Pumped Storage Power Plant is designed to balance the production of electricity and ensure the prevention and elimination of accidents in the energy system.
+The Kruonis Pumped Storage Hydroelectric Plant is designed to balance the production of electricity and ensure the prevention and elimination of accidents in the energy system.
 The power plant also ensures a secondary emergency reserve of the Lithuanian power system.
-When the load on the energy system is low and there is a lot of cheap excess energy (e.g. during the night), the Kruonis pumped storage plant units, activated in pump mode, raise water from Kaunas lagoon to an artificial, upper 303 ha basin located 100 m above the Kaunas lagoon’s water level.
+When the load on the energy system is low and there is a lot of cheap excess energy (e.g. during the night), the Kruonis Pumped Storage Hydroelectric Plant units, activated in pump mode, raise water from Kaunas lagoon to an artificial, upper 303 ha basin located 100 m above the Kaunas lagoon’s water level.
 During the day, when the demand for energy increases, the power plant works as a conventional hydroelectric generator.
 The capacity of the power plant is 900 MW, and it is one of the most important power plants in Lithuania.

 - CONTROL PANEL INSIDE THE POWER-STATION